 CISM vs CISSP: Where to Start

-If you plan on a career in information security, the chances are high that you'll eventually become either a Certified Information Systems Security Professional (CISSP) or Certified Information Security Manager (CISM).
+If you plan on a career in information security, you'll likely eventually become a Certified Information Systems Security Professional (CISSP) or Certified Information Security Manager (CISM).

-A small number of people go on to earn both: in this case, the typical progression is to pursue a CISSP first and a CISM second.
+A few people go on to earn both: in this case, the typical progression is to pursue a CISSP first and a CISM second.
 That doesn't mean that one is a foundation for the other.
-Each certification has a distinct focus, and understanding the effect each will have on your career will determine which is a better fit for you.
+Each certification has a distinct focus, and understanding the effect each will have on your career will determine your best fit.

 CISM vs CISSP: An Overview